Application of Continuous Data Assimilation in High-Resolution Ocean Modeling: Methods

 The observational data was gathered by saving the meridional and zonal velocities and the salinity and temperature tracers as measured in the cell centers at 6-hour intervals.
 Low resolution simulations showed that the difference in convergence between simulations using observations gathered daily and hourly were negligible.
 Due to this, the choice of 6-hour time intervals was made as a compromise to conserve storage space while still utilizing a significant amount of observational data.
 We note that for ultra-low resolution simulations, we ran tests with ocean data saved from each time-step.
 The results of these simulations were qualitatively the same as those featuring a linear interpolation of observational data for the high resolution simulations, so they have been omitted from this work.

-The linear interpolant we used for $I_\delta$ was a modified flood-fill algorithm with an additional smoothing.
+The linear interpolant we used for $I_\delta$ was a modified flood fill algorithm given in \Cref{alg:flood} with an additional smoothing given in \Cref{alg:smoother}.
 First, we used a masking array to determine the locations of observational data.
 Using this mask, we initialized the observed cells with the meridional and zonal velocities as measured in the cell centers.
-Once the observation cells are initialized we perform a flood-fill algorithm.
+Once the observation cells are initialized we perform a flood fill algorithm.
 That is, we propagate all of the observational data from the unmasked cells to all neighboring cells.
 This propagation continues from all newly initialized cells to all of its neighbors.
 This continues until all cells in the domain are initialized.
 In the case of a conflict, where multiple cells try to propagate their information to a shared neighbor, the data in the new cell is averaged between all neighboring cells that have been initialized in the previous iteration.
+After the observational data has been initialized using this algorithm the data in all of the unobserved cells is then averaged with all of the neighboring cells using \Cref{alg:smoother}.
+This averaging is done to ensure a smoother transition between the piecewise-constant regions around the observed cells.